getglass/genesis-playbook/README.md

 `ansible-playbook site.yml -i inventory`

+## Deploying AWX
+* Copy .genesis-vars.yml.example to ~/.genesis-vars.yml

+* Fill out ~/.genesis-vars.yml with your initial seed data.

+This file is INCREDIBLY sensitive.
+Treat it like the keys to your kingdom, because it *is* the keys to your kingdom.

+* Change to the awx directory

 ## Legal notices
 The AWX Project is a trademark of Red Hat, Inc., used with permission.